 The University of Colorado offers excellent benefits (https://www.colorado.edu/jobs/benefits) , including medical, dental, retirement, paid time off, tuition benefit and ECO Pass.
 The University of Colorado Boulder is one of the largest employers in Boulder County and offers an inspiring higher education environment.
 Learn more about the University of Colorado Boulder (https://www.colorado.edu/about) .

-Be Driven.
-Be Proactive.
+Be Ambitious.
+Be Engaged.
 Be Boulder.

 What We Require

-A Ph.D. in oceanography or a related field is required.
+Ph.D. in a related field.

 To apply, please submit the following materials: